Asymptotic Loss in Privacy due to Dependency in Gaussian Traces: Framework

 There exists an adversary who wishes to break the anonymity and thus privacy of the users.
-He observes $\textbf{Y}_1,\textbf{Y}_2,\ldots,\textbf{Y}_n$ which are the reported data points of $n$ users at times $1,2,\ldots,m$, and combines them with his/her statistical knowledge to estimate the users' actual data points.
-For each set of $m$ time instances of user data points, a new anonymization mapping is employed.
+He observes $\textbf{Y}_1,\textbf{Y}_2,\ldots,\textbf{Y}_n$ which are the reported data points of $n$ users at times $1,2,\ldots,m$, and performs statistical analysis to estimate the users' actual data points.